airswap/airswap-about/contracts/onchain-peers.md

 Peers are onchain trading rules.
+In this context, a **peer** is a smart contract that trades based on rules acting as a taker.
+A **consumer** is a party that gets quotes from and sends orders to the peer acting as maker.
 [View on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/peer).

 # Features

 - **Trustless Trading** to configure a smart contract to trade on your behalf.
 - **Limit Orders** to set rules to only take trades at specific prices.
 - **Partial Fills** to send up to a maximum amount of a token.

-# Definitions

-- **Peer** is a smart contract that trades based on rules.
-Acts as taker.
-- **Consumer** is a party that gets quotes from and sends orders to the peer.
-Acts as maker.
-- **Rule** is an amount of tokens to trade at a specific price.
-- **Price Coefficient** is the significant digits of the price.
-- **Price Exponent** is the location of the decimal on the price.

 # Price Calculations